ArkadiyStena/ds_bot_stonfi/README.md

 # Discord bot for STON.fi

-This bot is designed for STON.fi (DEX on TON blockchain) Discord server.
+This bot is designed for STON.fi (DEX on TON blockchain) <a href="https://discord.gg/stonfi">Discord server</a>.
 It has the following features implemented:
 - Connecting Tonkeeper to a Discord account.
 - Tracking the volume of swaps on DEX, made from the connected wallet.
 - Verification that the user owns various NFTs.